ptgott/one-newsletter/ROADMAP.md

 1. Run e2e tests in a separate goroutine rather than a child process.

   Use a minimal main.go file and extract most of the `main` function to a package that we can import in tests.

 ### Within this: now

-1. Use a mock clock in e2e tests when calling `scrape.StartLoop` with a `time.Ticker` channel.
-This way, we can advance the clock manually to run tests, and don't need to wait as much.
-Changing our e2e tests to run in-process doesn't actually save much time, so we can make some real gains by using a mock clock.
+Get e2e tests to pass after adding `clockwork.NewFakeClock`:

+- `TestNewsletterEmailSending`
+- `TestNewsletterEmailUpdates`

+Both tests report fewer emails than expected, so it might be that advancing the fake clock is stopping some goroutine before it can complete its work.

 ### Within this: next

-2. The longest test by far is `TestDBCleanup`, which takes nearly a minute to run!
-After implementing the mock clock, let's see if there's another way to reduce the time it takes to run this.
+- Run manual testing to make sure we haven't messed up main.go.

 ## Helping One Newsletter fetch links from all news sites